asifahmed90/Cryptocurrency_Market_Prediction/README.md

 Cryptocurrency Prediction using LSTM and GRU

-A simple Bidirectional LSTM and GRU model to predict cyptocurrency written in Google Colab
+A simple Bidirectional LSTM and GRU model to predict cyptocurrency written in Google Colab.Look into the file Cryptocurrency_analysis.ipynb for detailed description.